 Depending on your needs, the higher cost of a water-cooled MIG gun or TIG torch may be a viable investment.
-The flexible cable, lighter weight and smaller size of a water-cooled system provides more operator comfort, compared to the similar amperage air-cooled gun or torch.
+The flexible cable, lighter weight and smaller size of a water-cooled system provides more operator comfort.
 For example, the average 250-amp water-cooled TIG torch weighs approximately 3 ounces and measures about 6.5-inches in length, while a 150-amp air-cooled TIG torch weighs around 6 ounces and measures around 7.75-inches in length.
 If you are welding for an extended period of time, the greater weight of an air-cooled torch may increase operator fatigue and cause downtime.

 When choosing air- or water-cooled MIG or TIG torches, also consider the location of the work.
 Is the application in the shop or in the field?
 Air-cooled MIG guns and TIG torches are more practical for outdoor worksites because they require fewer parts, which simplifies transport, set-up procedures and parts management.